Inno-Notes/Notes/README.md

 ### lvl 0.
 Share materials

+* <details> <summary> Basic process </summary>

+    * Select a technical course.
+Other courses are also OK, but can usually be studied "online" during a semester.
-* Before we share any materials, we ask course instructors for permission (unless the instructors have left the university or the course was taught quite a long time ago).
+    * Ask course instructors for permission to share their materials unless the instructors have left the university or the course was taught 2+ years ago.

-* Hence, if you'd like to share your materials, ask your course instructors for a permission to do so.
-If they agree, send your files to [maintainers](#want-to-help).
+    * Send your file(s) to [maintainers](#want-to-help).
         * Send a folder as a `.zip` (`.tar`, `.7z`, etc.) archive.
         * Send a single file as-is.
         * A repository can be shared as a link ([example](https://github.com/ParfenovIgor/F21-Programming-Paradigms-Y-3)).
-    * Try to contribute **really many allowed** (as much as possible) materials for one or more courses.

-* If you'd like, we will add your name to the main `README.md` file with all courses.
-People should know their heroes.
+    * If you'd like, tell maintainers, and we will add your name to this `README.md` file.
+People should know their heroes!
         * If you have contributed several courses, you can select among them a place for your username.
+    * Keep contributing as much as possible allowed materials for more courses!

 ### lvl 1.
 Become a Notes maintainer

-* Minimal duties
+* <details> <summary> Minimal duties </summary>

-    * Collect and share with maintainers all allowed remaining (not yet shared) course materials **after** at least one of your semesters.
+    * Collect and share with maintainers all allowed remaining (not yet shared) course materials for at least one of your semesters.
-    * The materials should belong to the courses taught during this semester.
+    * Only math-related subjects will be counted!

-* Maximal duties
+* <details> <summary> Maximal duties </summary>

     * All minimal duties +
     * Stay in the maintainers' chat and ping maintainers on new materials if they're not uploaded asap
     * Tell (younger Bach) students about Notes and encourage them to contribute